duration: 3-5 hours

 Blue Mountain Ridge Ride - Full Day Ride

 Climb up on to the crest and follow some winding ridges along on the Pacific Crest Trail!
 This ride will take your breath away.

 Blue Mountain Ridge Ride

-Climb up with our surefooted equestrians on to higher elevations and ride on a variety of cross country trails, while experience spectacular vistas!
+Climb up with our surefooted equestrians on to higher elevations and ride over a variety of cross country trails, while experience spectacular vistas!

 Riders please read our ride requirements.
 Weight limit 85kg, 180 lb

 Arrival after 6pm.
 Riders meet their horse in the arena.
 All our new rider's attend a detailed riding demonstration from our friendly guides.
 You'll find plenty of time to team up with your equine.
 We'll make sure the saddle fits your seat properly.

 Blue Mountain Ridge Ride